jamespeterschinner/sra_metadata_parser/README.md

 The idea is to specify which data is of interest with in each xml file (using an XPath like strategy) and the program will generate a .csv file (for now) for each corresponding xml document type (experiment.xml, run.xml ...).
-Each row in the csv file pertains to one group of associated data that has been specified by the user.
+Each row in the csv file pertains to one group of associated data that has been specified by the user (with in the compiled program).

 ## Usage